artisan-roaster-scope/artisan/_docs/01-quick-start-guide.md

 If you read through the topics on the left you will have a very good idea of how Artisan works.
 This Quick-Start-Guide is not intended to answer all technical questions.
 {: .notice--primary}

 Artisan Quick-Start Guide is maintained by *Michael Herbert of [CarefreeBuzzBuzz](https://www.carefreebuzzbuzz.com/){:target="_blank"}*.
 If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the [Artisan discussion forum](https://github.com/artisan-roaster-scope/artisan/discussions) (GitHub registration required).
 When clicking links in this Quick-Start-Guide, we suggest you open links in a new window.
 You can also find a great deal of more advanced information at the [Artisan Blog](https://artisan-roasterscope.blogspot.com/).
-Use the search bar in the upper left,
+Use the search bar in the upper left.